DarkiCraft/HTTP-Server/README.md

 git config --global user.email "<your.email@example.com>"
 ```

----

-## ✅ Step 2: Clone the Repo

 Clone the project from GitHub to your computer:

 ```bash
 git clone https://github.com/DarkiCraft/os-project.git
 cd os-project
 ```

----

-## ✅ Step 3: Create Your Own Branch

 Each teammate should make their own branch to work independently: